Integrating with Lighthouse

 After you have created your Beanstalk account, and created your repository, you can integrate the repository with Lighthouse.

 In order to integrate Lighthouse with Beanstalk, you need to setup the integration settings within your repository.
 To do this, go to your Repository, then Settings → Integration → Lighthouse.
-To get started with the setup, click on Lighthouse icon, and then on Activate integration button inside the page.
+To get started with the setup:

-You should see your newly created token in "YOUR API TOKENS" section now.
+- You will see your newly created token in "YOUR API TOKENS" section now.

 How to use the integration